Paulo Sérgio (footballer, born 1974)

 Paulo Sérgio de Rezende (born 21 June 1974), better known as Paulo Sérgio, is a Brazilian former professional footballer who played as a goalkeeper.

-Career
+Football career

 Paulo Sérgio was a reserve at São Paulo FC for most of the 90s, playing in a few matches mainly during the period in which Roger had relationship problems with coach Paulo César Carpegiani.
 Played for several other clubs in Brazil, but without managing to establish himself.